ARTIST-Association/ARTIST/docs/tutorial_motor_position_optimization.rst

 The Effect of Motor Position Optimization
 -----------------------------------------

 To better understand why motor position optimization is important lets consider a small example.
-On a receiver, the aim is to obtain maximal efficiency by having an even distribution of the flux across the receiver.
-In this setting, it will heat up in a uniform manner rather than having varying temperatures throughout.
-In the following image, this is clearly not the case:
+Each receiver is is designed and constructed with a known optimal distribution in mind.
+This distribution might be a homogenous distribution or something similar.
+The aim is to realize this optimal distribution with all available heliostats.
+In the current tutorial, we aim to achieve a uniform distribution, but as we see in the following image, this is clearly not the case:

 .. figure:: ./images/flux_before_aimpoint_optimization.png